ridleyjack/cpu4bit/readme.md

 It demonstrates core CPU design principles such as instruction fetching, decoding, register-based execution, and memory access.

-Emphasis is placed on simplicity and clarity over hardware realism; the goal is to illustrate how a CPU interprets and runs a program.
+Emphasis is placed on simplicity and clarity over hardware realism.
+The goal is to illustrate how a CPU interprets and executes a program.

 Due to the limited memory (16 words), the complexity of programs is constrained.
 However, adding instructions for I/O or interaction with external devices would expand its capabilities significantly.